SUPPORT URBAN AGRICULTURE, YOUTH JOBS, & GOOD EATS!

 • Pick up option 1: Saturdays, 10am-1pm at the Columbia Street Farm (560 Columbia Street)

-• Pick up option 2: Thursdays, 5-7pm at Red Hook Initiative (767 Hicks Street) – note the later hours!
+• Pick up option 2: Thursdays, 4-6pm at Red Hook Initiative (767 Hicks Street) – note we’re back to the earlier hours!

 FARM SHARE INFORMATION